Two people died in a car accident and one survived without injuries after a Honda Fit collided with an Audi on Saturday.

 Usually, motorists are involved in accidents there because they underestimate or misjudge the speed of oncoming cars,” he said.
 The traffic boss pleaded with motorists to drive at minimal speed to make sure they are safe, especially when turning to the right.

 He, however, applauded Rasesa picnic revellers for the general good conduct on the road, as they did not record any other serious accidents, apart from the one incident over the weekend.
-“It is rare for festivals like that one that involve alcohol
+“It is rare for festivals like that one that involve alcohol consumption to not record fatal accidents.

 Drinking and driving is one of the major contributing factors to escalating fatal accidents,” he said.